Skip to content

 bool

-True if the vertex exists.
+True if the graph contains a vertex entity matching vertex_id.

 has_edge